AMTE 2025, Reno

 Preconference Workshop - Stats & Data Science

 MI-AMTE and the American Statistical Association invite you to attend a free Pre-CAC Workshop in Detroit on March 13, 2026.
 The event features Kaycie Maddox⇗, ASA’s Director Of Data Science K-12 Education Outreach and member of the Set II writing team.
-View the flyer⇗ or help the planning team by signing up for updates⇗.
+View the flyer⇗ or visit our CAC 2026 page to register for the preconference!

 Fall 2025 Newsletter